UEABIO/data_viz/README.md

-# data_cleaning
+# Binomial GLM

 ## The data
-Garden counts of monarch butterflies were taken across different sites
+Infection by avian malaria of the Seychelles Warbler

 ## variables
-- count: Number of butterflies recorded
+- Ageclass: Age category of the bird

+- Sex: male or female

-- garden: site
+- BodyMassg: weight

+- Tarsus length: leg length as a proxy for size

+- Malaria: 1 infected, 0 uninfected

 ## Assignment
-Check and analyse this data with a Poisson GLM
+Check and analyse this data with a Binomial GLM